 Visit www.coveinn.com for info about the Inn

-Well-priced accommodation available at The Cove, nearby B&Bs and motel
+Why not make your visit a little Staycation?
+Well-priced accommodation is available at The Cove, nearby B&Bs and a motel in town.

 Westport is a beautiful historic town on the Rideau Waterway - a 90-minute drive from Ottawa, 45 minutes from Kingston.

 Note: Most BOTR nights sell out so we recommend that you check your calendars, make your choices and RESERVE WELL IN ADVANCE to be sure you don't miss out!
 This is particularly true if you want to stay overnight.
 All the rooms at The Cove; nearby B&Bs and the Westport Station Motel usually sell out on BOTR nights.

 Who would’ve thought that Belleville, Ontario could produce a musician with the southern vibe and bluesy reverence of a Stevie Ray Vaughan or Doyle Bramhall II?
 Chris Caddell’s raw soulful voice and emotive guitar skills were an instant hit when the then-teen made the big move to Toronto.